danthelion/git-genie/README.md

 ~/Personal/git-genie-pre-commit main* ⇡ ❯ git commit -m "asdsakdfnlsknflag"                                                                                                                 3.10.7 repobuddy 14:26:04

 git-genie................................................................Passed

-[main 9bf1d83] 🧞: Update pre-commit hook to use "--mode=replace" and change port mapping to "5435:5435".
+[main 9bf1d83] git-genie 🧞: Update pre-commit hook to use "--mode=replace" and change port mapping to "5435:5435".

 2 files changed, 2 insertions(+), 2 deletions(-)
 ```

+Notice the original commit message is not included in the commit message.

 ### Generate & Explain complex git commands using plain english